thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-iii-runtime-params.rst

 *********************************

 This is an example of data section for component parameters.
-Note the size of data and the data highlighted (two 32-bit numbers set to 1, little-endian byte ordering).
+Note the size of the data and the data highlighted (two 32-bit numbers set to 1, little-endian byte ordering).

 .. code-block:: text